SaniyaKhullar/NetREm/README.md

 ## Software Requirements

-Please ensure you have cloned or downloaded our GRegulNet Github code and package.
+Please ensure you have cloned or downloaded our GRegNet Github code and package.
 Please run the following command in the terminal or command prompt window to install the packages (and respective package versions and other dependencies) specified in our *requirements.txt* file: **pip install -r requirements.txt**
 In short, we our code uses the following Python packages: *matplotlib.pyplot, networkx, numpy, numpy.typing, os, pandas, plotly.express, random, scipy, sklearn, sys, tqdm, warnings*.
 To install these packages manually, please run *pip install [package]* or *pip3 install [package]* in the terminal or run *conda install [package]* in the Anaconda navigator prompt.

 ## Description of GRegulNet pipeline function: geneRegulatNet

-Please note that our package, GRegulNet, is run by the following function **geneRegulatNet** in Python.
+Please note that our package, GRegNet, is run by the following function **geneRegulatNet** in Python.
 Fits a Network-constrained Lasso regression machine learning model given an undirected prior network and regularization parameters.

 ## Usage